Proven-Paradox/shaper-system/Handbook.md

 ## Skill-based Utilities

+#### 1337 H4xx0r
+Increase your Tech modifier by 1.
+In addition, when you break into a software system with your Tech skill, you may choose one of the following.
+* Logging: You leave a logger in the compromised system.
+This allows you to read all messages sent through or with the system.
+* Framing: You can plant files into the specified system.
+* Crashing: You can cause the system to crash.
+You can delay this crash for a specified amount of time, or set up the crash to occur under specific circumstances.
+Examples could be crashing when a given user logs in, upon visiting a given website, or when you set off a remote signal.
+* Trolling: You can cause the system to play loud music or videos, the nature of which is up to the hacker and should be calculated for maximum psychological damage.
+Record the result of the Tech check that originally gets you into the system.
+Anyone searching for your meddling can do so by rolling an Investigation or Tech check equal to or greater than this check.

 #### Asceticism
 Increase your Endure modifier by 1.
 In addition, you can go 2 weeks without food or water with no ill effect, no need to make Endure checks.
 When you sleep, you enter a state of meditation and are still aware of the world around yourself.
 This enables you to awaken with full lucidity instantly and to make Awareness checks while sleeping without penalty.